imobilize/sellyourhousefastuk/content/privacy.md

 ### 1. INTRODUCTION

-This privacy notice provides you with details of how we collect and process your personal data through your use of our site [www.metal-workers.com](/).
+This privacy notice provides you with details of how we collect and process your personal data through your use of our site [www.sellyourhousefastuk.com](/).
 By providing us with your data, you warrant to us that you are over 13 years of age.

-iMobilize Ltd/Metal Workers ltd [is/am/are] the data controller and we are responsible for your personal data (referred to as “we”, “us” or “our” in this privacy notice)
+iMobilize Ltd/Sell your house fast uk ltd [is/am/are] the data controller and we are responsible for your personal data (referred to as “we”, “us” or “our” in this privacy notice)

 ### 2. WHAT DATA DO WE COLLECT ABOUT YOU, FOR WHAT PURPOSE AND ON WHAT GROUND WE PROCESS IT